fermarsan/aixt/docs/API folder tree.md

 starting from the _Aixt_ project main folder.

 The _Aixt_ API is composed by several modules with certain microcontroller fuctionality.
-All the API functions refering to the abailable inner hardware or peripherals of each microcontroller are located in the module named `machine`.
+All the API functions refering to the available inner hardware or peripherals of each microcontroller are located in the module named `machine`.
 Other functions refering to generic functionalities are located in a respective module named according them.
-For example, all the functions refering to time or delying are located un the `time` module.
+For example, all the functions refering to time or delying are located in the `time` module.

 In order to follow the _V language_ syntactic rules, all the folder and file names inside the api folder must use **snake_case**.